- can be built from any non-isosceles right triangle

 denote the circumcenter and nine-point center.

-To see a basic construction of such a cyclic quadrilateral, take any non-isosceles right triangle in which
+To see a basic construction of such a cyclic quadrilateral, take any non-isosceles right triangle

 .
 Denote its circumcenter by